claranet/cloud-deploy-docs/source/rst/commands.rst

 Here is a workflow diagram for more details :

 .. figure:: /images/safe_deploy_workflow_1.png

 Step 1)
  Split instances into Groups (25%, 33%, 50% or 1 instance in the group) and handle each group

 .. figure:: /images/safe_deploy_workflow_2.png

 Step 2)
- Remove the current group's instances from the Load Balancer - no more traffic on thoses instances
+ Remove the current group's instances from the Load Balancer - no more traffic on those instances

 .. figure:: /images/safe_deploy_workflow_3.png

 Step 3)
  Standard module deploy on every detached instances of the group (serial or parallel deploy)

 .. figure:: /images/safe_deploy_workflow_4.png

 Step 4)
  Put back instances online in the Load Balancer, wait for HealthCheck becoming green/OK

 .. figure:: /images/safe_deploy_workflow_5.png

 Step 5-1)
  Go on next group, and repeat the workflow